 Then I also have miscellaneous items.
 Things that no longer fit into my life now, remnants of the past.
 Sometimes, things that I remain nostalgic about, no matter how much time has passed.

 It was a folder titled, “2012.”

-I haven’t looked through it in at least a year, but I still had the compulsion to look through it another time.
-Looking back on my first relationship, I was overcome with sweet bitterness of the past and the memories I still hold close.
+I haven’t looked through it in at least a year, but I still have the compulsion to look through it time and time again.
+Looking back on my first relationship, I was overcome with sweet bitterness of the past and of memories I still hold close.

 I have old pictures saved, iMessages that reflected the pureness of our relationship.
-I even have the difficult conversations that crumbled me.
-I still felt a pull within my heartstrings for these two people that we once were.
+I even kept the difficult conversations that crumbled me.
+I still feel a pull within my heartstrings for these two people that we once were.
 It wasn’t until I caught up to what has happened in the last year that I started to weep – whenever the sweetness had soured on me.

-It’s crazy how I could still remain raw with emotions about a past relationship, despite being in a happier, and much healthier relationship in the present.
+It’s crazy how I could still remain raw with emotions about a past relationship, despite being in my current one.

 It’s okay to reminisce of the past; the good and bad parts are how I’ve come to be where I am to this day.
 It is, however, not okay to mentally rewind and try to rewrite history; it’s extremely harmful and I find myself just reopening wounds that should have definitely healed by now.

 There are a few things I do that I would not recommend unless you are completely, and I mean completely healed of the situation.
 I don’t recommend torturing yourself with the past – since we all are supposed to forgive ourselves and release the bitterness within, in order to move on and become better versions of ourselves.